ninjas-rs/net-ninjas/README.md

 # Net Ninjas 🥷

+> ⚠️ This is a work in progress.

 A multiplayer bevy based game which can be played in the browser.

 ## How to build